This post may contain affiliate links. Please read my disclosure policy.

 What do you think?
-Are cookbooks on your electronic devices?
+Do you read cookbooks on your portable devices?

 - 1 stick plus 1 tablespoon butter, sliced; at room temperature

 - 8 - 10 small to medium sized bay laurel leaves, fresh or dried

 - 1 ⅔ cups (210 g) all-purpose flour